-Of particular note is the progress made in Guildford College, Merrist Wood College and Farnham College.
-Prior to joining Activate Learning, Guildford College Group had been graded 'Requires Improvement' since 2015, with the most recent 'Good' grade achieved in 2009.
+Of particular note is the progress made in Guildford, Merrist Wood and Farnham colleges.
+Prior to joining Activate Learning, the Guildford College Group had been graded 'Requires Improvement' since 2015, with the most recent 'Good' grade prior to that achieved in 2009.